aosabook/500lines/pedometer/chapter.md

 }
 ~~~~~~~

-The trials view also renders summary.erb.
+The uploads view also renders summary.erb.
 We place it in its own file, because we reuse it in another view, which we'll see soon.

 ~~~~~~~
 <table class="summary">